Sylius/RbacPlugin/README.md

     composer require sylius/rbac-plugin
     ```

-2. Add plugin class and other required bundles to your `AppKernel`:
+2. Add plugin class and other required bundles to your `AppKernel`.

     ```php
     $bundles = [
        new \Sylius\RbacPlugin\SyliusRbacPlugin(),
     ];
     ```

 3. Make sure to have ProophServiceBusBundle inyour `AppKernel` as well: